Muhammedashraf10/eks-demo/README.md

 This repo contains a deployment for flask app onto AWS EKS cluster, The repo contains the below

+1. Architecture of EKS deployed on a VPC with 4 subnets
-1. Terraform code for creating Cluster
+2. Terraform code for creating Cluster
-2. Flask python app with Dockerfile to containrize the flask app
+3. Flask python app with Dockerfile to containrize the flask app
-3. Github action workflow to automate the deployment of this container into the EKS
+4. Github action workflow to automate the deployment of this container into the EKS

 we will go through the details of each step but we will start listing the prerequisites

+## Architecture

+![EKS-demo.drawio.png]

 ## Pre-requisites